ClickHouse/ClickHouse/docs/en/operations/system_tables.md

 The `system.part_log` table is created only if the [part_log](server_settings/settings.md#server_settings-part-log) server setting is specified.

-This table contains information about the events that occurred with the [data parts](table_engines/custom_partitioning_key.md) in the [MergeTree](table_engines/mergetree.md) family tables.
-For instance, adding or merging data.
+This table contains information about events that occurred with [data parts](table_engines/custom_partitioning_key.md) in the [MergeTree](table_engines/mergetree.md) family tables, such as adding or merging data.

 The `system.part_log` table contains the following columns: